juvalen/ngjnx/README.md

 `$ puppet module install puppet-nginx`

 ### Initial configurarion
-* Local network interface is wlp16s0
+* Local network interface is **wlp16s0**
-* Box network inerface is enp0s8
+* Box network inerface is **enp0s8**

-Tune them to target environment at `Vagrantfile`.
+Tune them at `Vagrantfile` to target your environment.

-Also create a new file with the name of your interface at the box and replace it inside the file too.
-Use `files/listen-address-enp0s8` as a template.
+Also create a new file with the name of your interface at the box and replace it inside the file too:

+`$ cp files/listen-address-enp0s8 files/listen-address-BOX_INTERFACE_NAME`

 The development was done in a `192.168.1.0` network, so for other ranges some network addresses in the configuration have to be changed.